Tuscany Wine Tour

-James Cluer, MW, is your host on this unforgettable wine tour through some of the most charming wineries in Tuscany, Italy.
-Each wine tour holiday has been designed by James, whose passion for wine, invaluable expertise and knowledge, as well as, personal insight, willl give you a brilliant perspective into Tuscany wine.
+James Cluer MW is your host on this unforgettable wine tour through some of the most charming wineries in Tuscany, Italy.
+Each wine tour holiday has been designed by James Cluer MW, whose passion for wine, invaluable expertise and knowledge, as well as, personal insight, will give you a brilliant perspective into Tuscany wine.
 James' relationships with the winemakers and owners will provide you unique access that goes beyond other wine tours.
 See the beauty of Italy and learn the history of this amazing region that attracts visitors from all over the world.
 This is the ultimate wine connoisseur's tour of Tuscany, and offers the very best food and wine experience for anyone who loves wine.

 Tuscany wine tours, guided wine tour holidays to Tuscany, Italy by Fine Vintage Ltd including visits to the best wineries including Tua Rita, Sassicaia, Ornellaia, Gaja, Soldera, Castel Giocondo, Poggio di Sotto, Castello di Monsanto, Castello di Ama and Tignanello.

-These luxurious guided wine tours to Tuscany, Italy have been arranged by your host, leading wine expert, James Cluer, MW.
+These luxurious guided wine tours to Tuscany, Italy have been arranged by James Cluer, MW.
 As a Master of Wine, James is regarded as one of the world's leading experts on wine.
 The MW is considered to be the pinnacle of qualifications in the wine industry.
 There are only 30 MW's in North America and 300 worldwide.

 Guided wine tour packages to Tuscany include hotel accommodation, all wine tastings, all meals, and wine at meals, winery visits, and local transport.
 Exclusive wine tasting vacations to Tuscany, Italy.